flybywiresim/docs/docs/pilots-corner/a380x/a380x-advanced-guides/oans-btv.md

 - The aircraft reaches the runway exit at the release speed of 10 knots
 - Flight crew applies a larger braking force through the pedals than BTV
 - Auto brake mode selector is turned to the DISARM position
-- A/THR instinctive disconnect push buttons (on the outside of the thrust levers) is pushed
+- A/THR instinctive disconnect push buttons (on the outside of the thrust levers) is pushed (This is the normal method of disarming, at 70kts groundspeed)

 For the last three conditions, the "AUTO BRK OFF" memo and aural callout will be triggered.